FailAcademy/learning/wdp-vancouver/_slides/week-03/04b-css-transitions-transforms.md

 Open up a Codepen and try applying what you just learned about CSS3 transitions to create an interesting demo for the class.
 Be creative!

-Make sure your applying your transitions to properties that are actually animatable.
+Make sure you are applying your transitions to properties that are actually animatable.

 ---
 template: inverse